twbs/bootstrap/site/content/docs/5.2/components/navbar.md

 </nav>
 ```

 When using offcanvas in a dark navbar, be aware that you may need to have a dark background on the offcanvas content to avoid the text becoming illegible.
-In the example below, we add `.navbar-dark` and `.bg-dark` to the `.navbar`, `.text-bg-dark` to the `.offcanvas`, and `.btn-close-white` to `.btn-close` for proper styling with a dark offcanvas.
+In the example below, we add `.navbar-dark` and `.bg-dark` to the `.navbar`, `.text-bg-dark` to the `.offcanvas`, `.dropdown-menu-dark` to `.dropdown-menu`, and `.btn-close-white` to `.btn-close` for proper styling with a dark offcanvas.

 {{< example >}}
 <nav class="navbar navbar-dark bg-dark fixed-top">